eaygunes/electron-draft/README.md

 2) Set the environment variable GITHUB_TOKEN.
 The value should be your or CI's Github token.
 [Read more here](https://www.electron.build/configuration/publish#githuboptions).
 3) Run `npm run release`.
 This will push a new version (version string will come from the version you set on package.json)

-For auto update to works, you need to:
+For auto update to work, you need to:
 1) Install the app by using the installer on the dist folder (this folder is created after running `npm run release`) -Do not run the app directly from there - it won't update the version at that folder.
 -When you run `npm start`, the app starts in dev mode.
 Auto update will not work on dev mode.